 What items have you decided not to buy?
 When my niece did this, it was only clothes and accessories.
 So for a year, she bought no clothes, no shoes, no purses, no jewelry, and no other accessories.

-When I did it for six months, I bought none of that above and also included no household decor and no books.
+When I did it for six months, I bought none of the above and also included no household decor and no books.
 The book part was by far the hardest for me.
 I really love books!